Online Privacy Notice - Updated March 2022

 6.5 The third parties who provide services on our behalf fall into the following categories:

-i) Our partners providing logistics and external service support.
+6.5.1 Our partners providing logistics and external service support.

-ii) Our business partners or advisors for the purposes of completing or investigating a transaction with you.
+6.5.2 Our business partners or advisors for the purposes of completing or investigating a transaction with you.

-vi) Advertising services, analytics services, content providers
+6.5.6 Advertising services, analytics services, Computer Application and content providers.

 7. How long do we store your data?